 Digital advertising is not just about an advertiser placing an ad creative on a publisher’s website.
-It involves platforms on the sell-and buy-side constantly work to maximize the advertiser’s RoI and publisher’s revenue.
+It involves platforms on the sell-and buy-side constantly working to maximize the advertiser’s ROI and publisher’s revenue.

 So, in order to find the perfect inventory for their creatives and the perfect ads for their inventory, both buy-side and sell-side work with different platforms.
-One of such platforms is DSP or demand-side platform.
+One such platform is DSP or demand-side platform.

 What is a Demand Side Platform?

 Have you ever wondered where advertisers find the ad space to promote their products/services?
 It’s demand side platforms that make it possible.
 By using a demand side platform, advertisers gain access to a marketplace where they can purchase mobile, search, and video ad inventory that is listed by publishers.